Yana Rhinoceros Horn Site: Artifacts

 Hearth structures opened in the culture-bearing deposits of the Yana site complex.

 The Yana stone industry is flake-based, using a simple knapping technology.
 Blades are rare and microblades are absent.

 Large tools are mostly unifacial or incomplete bifaces.
 Among thousands of stone artifacts, no stone hunting tools have been discovered at the Yana site.
 Instead, hunting tools seem to have been made from bone and ivory.
 A variety of other stone tools have been found at the site, however, including chopping tools, scrapers, chisel-like tools, and a hammer stone.

 Organic materials are well-preserved at the site due to the permafrost.
 Around 2,500 bone and ivory artefacts have been discovered at the site between 2002 and 2016.
 These include a rhinoceros horn foreshaft and two mammoth ivory foreshafts, which may have been straightened with a shaft-wrench, combined with heating or steaming.
 The foreshafts are said to be similar to those of the Clovis culture, and are the earliest examples of bi-beveled osseous rods, and also the only example found outside the Americas.
 There are also numerous ivory utensils, bone and ivory points, bone needles, a punch or an awl made from wolf bone, decorations and personal ornaments, and hunting weapons.

-Non-local materials such as amber were used to manufacture ornaments such as pendants, suggesting high mobility or extensive trade networks.
+Non-local materials, including amber, were used to manufacture ornaments such as pendants, suggesting that the Yana population was highly mobile or connected to extensive trade networks.

 Over 1,500 beads, some painted with red ochre, have been discovered at the site.
 These include rounded mammoth ivory beads and tubular beads made from Pleistocene hare bone.
 Pendants were found made from reindeer teeth and herbivore incisors, and occasionally carnivore canines, or more rarely from minerals such as amber, as well as one specimen made from anthraxolite shaped like a horse or mammoth head.
 Ivory hair band ornaments are also found.
 Three-dimensional objects are less common, but include 19 antler animal figurines, probably intended to represent mammoths, three ornamented ivory vessels, and two engraved mammoth tusks, possibly engraved with drawings of hunters or dancers.

 The extent and density of the finds indicate a sustained and long-term human occupation of the site, and demonstrate a high level of cultural and technological development.